-Gross Domestic Product quantifies the average manufacturing of final commodities and services taking place within the domestic economy during a year.
-But the whole of it may not result to the citizens of the nation.
-For instance, an Indian citizen working in Saudi Arabia may be earning his or her income and it will be incorporated in the Saudi Arabian Gross Domestic Product.
+Gross domestic product quantifies the average manufacturing of final commodities and services taking place within the domestic economy during a year.
+However, the whole of it may not result in the citizens of the nation.
+For instance, an Indian citizen working in Australia may be earning his or her income but it will be incorporated in the Australian gross domestic product.

-- However, he or she is an Indian.
-In order to maintain equilibrium, we must debit the incomes of the foreigners who are working within the domestic economy or the payments to the aspects of manufacturing owned by the foreigners.
-For instance, the profits earned by the Korean possessed Hyundai car factory will have to be debited from the Gross Domestic Product of India.
-The macroeconomic variable which takes into consideration such additions and subtractions is called as Gross National Product (GNP)
+However, he or she is an Indian.
+In order to maintain an equilibrium, we must debit the incomes of the foreigners who are working within the domestic economy or the payments to the aspects of manufacturing owned by foreigners.
+For instance, the profits earned by the Korean possessed Hyundai car factory will have to be debited from the gross domestic product of India.

-- We have already made a note that a part of the capital gets utilised during the year due to depletion, wear and tear.
-This depletion or wear and tear is termed to be depreciation.
-Normally, depreciation doesn’t become a part of anybody’s earning.
-If we debit depreciation from Gross National Product the amount of average earning that we attain is called as Net National Product (NNP).
-Thus,
+We have already made a note that a part of the capital gets utilised during the year due to depletion or wear and tear.
+Such depletion or wear and tear is known as depreciation.
+Normally, depreciation does not become a part of anybody’s earnings.

-Hence, NNP at factor cost ≡ National Income (NI) ≡ NNP at market prices – (Indirect taxes – Subsidies) ≡ NNP at market prices – Net indirect taxes (Net indirect taxes ≡ Indirect taxes – Subsidies)
+NNP at factor cost or National income (NI) = NNP at market prices – (Indirect taxes – Subsidies)